The syntax of the SELECT statement is relatively complex. This section describes the syntax of the SIMPLE SELECT statement.

 id,name, andnumcolumns from thetbl1table and output the results in ascending order based on thenumcolumn.obclient> SELECT * FROM tbl1 ORDER BY num ASC; +------+------+------+ | ID | NAME | NUM | +------+------+------+ | 3 | a | 50 | | 1 | a | 100 | | 2 | b | 200 | +------+------+------+ 3 rows in setQuery all columns from the

-obclient> SELECT empno, empname FROM emp ORDER BY empno FETCH NEXT 3 ROWS ONLY;Query the employees with the lowest salaries in the first 25% of the employees.
+empnoagain.obclient> SELECT empno, empname FROM emp ORDER BY empno FETCH NEXT 3 ROWS ONLY;Query the first 25% of employees with the lowest wages.

 obclient> SELECT empno, empname sal FROM emp ORDER BY sal FETCH FIRST 25 PERCENT ROWS WITH TIES; +-------+-------+ | EMPNO | SAL | +-------+-------+ | 1499 | ALLEN | | 1698 | BLAKE | +-------+-------+ 2 rows in set